 • Distance between them: 30 minutes on foot and 5 minutes by car / 2,4 km

 Despite the not-so-creative name, the location is beautiful.
 The peninsula hides such funny treasures: a lake on the outside, a lake on the inside.
-With its constantly re-established fish stocks, the inland lake is a classic yet natural fishing lake.
+The inland lake is a classic yet natural fishing lake with its constantly re-established fish stocks.

 Around the lake, horses, Hungarian Grey cattle, and an authentic shadoof await the kids.
 Despite the significant lake area, few people know about it; therefore, it lacks tourist crowds.
 If you are tired of the busy city, you can take a calming walk here.